inmanta/inmanta-core/docs/install.rst

     .. tab:: Other Linux and Mac

-        First make sure you have Python >= 3.6 and git.
+        First make sure Python >= 3.6 and git are installed.
 Inmanta requires many dependencies so it is recommended to create a virtual env.
         Next install inmanta with pip install in the newly created virtual env.

         .. code-block:: sh